nullfame/react-template-gulp/README.md

 ## Releases

 v0.1.0 - Releasable:
-Fixes some minor isses.
+Fixes some minor issues.
 Seems to do what I want so calling it done

 v0.0.7 - Launch App (for Mac):
 Double-clickable Mac apps that do all the stuff `npm install` and `npm start` plus launches the browser.
 Restores source maps lost in v0.0.2